DeRoI-class locomotive (Toshiba): Description

-The first electrified railway in Korea was the 29.7 km (18.5 mi) 1,067 mm (42.0 in) narrow gauge streetcar line in Seoul running from Seodaemun to Cheongnyang-ni via Cheongno and Dongdaemun, which was opened on 18 April 1898 by the Hanseong Electric Company.
-This was actually the first railway of any type in Korea, having preceded the 33.2 km (20.6 mi) Gyeongin Railway from Noryangjin to Jemulpo, which opened on 18 September 1899.
-The first electrified standard gauge mainline railway in Korea was the privately owned Geumgangsan Electric Railway, which on 1 August 1924 opened a 28.8 km (17.9 mi) line from Cheorwon to Geumhwa electrified at 1,500 V DC.
+The first electrified railway in Korea was the 29.7 km (18.5 mi) 1,067 mm (42.0 in) narrow-gauge streetcar line in Seoul running from Seodaemun to Cheongnyang-ni via Cheongno and Dongdaemun, which was opened on 18 April 1898 by the Hanseong Electric Company.
+This was the first railway of any type in Korea, having preceded the 33.2 km (20.6 mi) Gyeongin Railway from Noryangjin to Jemulpo, which opened on 18 September 1899.
+The first electrified standard-gauge mainline railway in Korea was the privately owned Geumgangsan Electric Railway, which on 1 August 1924 opened a 28.8 km (17.9 mi) line from Cheorwon to Geumhwa electrified at 1,500 V DC.
 Later, the line was extended from Cheorwon to Naegeumgang; the 116.6 km (72.5 mi) extension was opened on 1 July 1931.

 The Government-General of Korea began working on a national electric power policy in November 1926, and the resulting plan was completed in December 1931.
-Chapter 4, "Utilising Electricity in Transportation in Korea" dealt with the electrification of Korea's railways.
-In 1937, a plan to electrify the Bokgye–Gosan section of the Gyeongwon Line, the Jecheon–Punggi section of the Gyeonggyeong Line and the Gyeongseong–Incheon Gyeongin Line was submitted to the Imperial Diet, which approved it in 1940.
-Sentetsu issued its requirement for an electric locomotive in 1938, beginning discussions with Mitsubishi in that year regarding the implementation of the electrification plan.
-Part of the Railway Bureau's goal with the electrification plan was to set a new world speed record, and to go with that, a state-of-the-art locomotive was desired.
-The project entailed many Japanese firsts, including the first use of 3,000 V electrification, and, specific to the DeRoI class locomotive, the first use of regenerative brakes.
+Chapter 4, "Utilising Electricity in Transportation in Korea", dealt with the electrification of Korea's railways.
+In 1937, a plan to electrify the Bokgye–Gosan section of the Gyeongwon Line, the Jecheon–Punggi section of the Gyeonggyeong Line, and the Gyeongseong–Incheon Gyeongin Line was submitted to the Imperial Diet, which approved it in 1940.
+Sentetsu issued its requirement for an electric locomotive in 1938, beginning discussions with Mitsubishi that year regarding the implementation of the electrification plan.
+Part of the Railway Bureau's goal with the electrification plan was to set a new world speed record; accordingly, a state-of-the-art locomotive was desired.
+The project entailed several Japanese firsts, including the first use of 3,000 V electrification and, specific to the DeRoI class locomotive, the first use of regenerative brakes.
 The resulting design was very similar to the EF12 class of the Japanese National Railways.

-When the electrification of rail lines in Korea was begun in 1943, Sentetsu ordered twenty DeRoI class locomotives of 135 tons - sixteen from Toshiba and four from Mitsubishi.
+When the electrification of rail lines in Korea began in 1943, Sentetsu ordered twenty DeRoI class locomotives of 135 tons—sixteen from Toshiba and four from Mitsubishi.
 The original class name, デロイ (DeRoI), comes from the Sentetsu classification system for electric locomotives: DeRoI = De, for "electric" (from 電気, denki), Ro, to indicate six powered axles (from Japanese roku, 6), and I (from Japanese ichi, 1), indicating the first class of electric locomotive with six powered axles.